GyGaByyyTe/amazon-quick-access/README.md

 ### Region Selection
 1. Click the extension icon in Chrome's toolbar
 2. Select the desired region from the dropdown list
-3. The selected region will be used for all subsequent searches
+3. The selected region will be used for all later searches

 ## Supported Regions
 - United States (amazon.com)